seqeralabs/tower-cli/USAGE.md

 2. Pipeline repository Git providers
 3. (Optional) [Tower agent](https://github.com/seqeralabs/tower-agent) — used with HPC clusters
 4. (Optional) Container registries, such as docker.io

-> **Note**: The CLI performs operations in the user workspace context by default.
-Use the `TOWER_WORKSPACE_ID` environment variable or the `--workspace` parameter to specify an organization workspace ID.

 ### Add credentials